AdilZouitine/boring-guy/content/posts/blog/masking-rl.md

 **Implementation**:

-Now let's practice and implement action masking for a **discrete** action space and a policy-based algorithm.
+Now let's practice and implement action masking for a discrete action space and a policy-based algorithm.
-For this implementation I was inspired by Costa Huang paper and his action masking code [7].
+I used the paper and the action masking code [7] from Costa Huang as a foundation.

-I overloaded `Pytorch`'s `Categorical` class and added an optional mask argument.
+The idea is simple; we overload the `Pytorch`'s `Categorical` class and add an optional mask argument.
 {{< math.inline >}}
 <p>
-If the mask (boolean) is present I replace the logit values to be masked by to \(-\infty\).
+If the mask (boolean) is present, we replace the logit values masked by \(-\infty\).
 </p>
 {{</ math.inline >}}
-However, as we represent our logits values using `float32` we will take the lowest possible value that can be represented with 32 bits.
+However, we represent the logits using `float32`, so we have to replace the logits associated with the impossible actions with the minimum value represented in 32 bits.
 In `Pytorch` we get this value with the following command:  `torch.finfo(torch.float.dtype).min` and the value is `-3.40e+38`.

+Finally, in policy-based approaches for some algorithms such as PPO, it is necessary to compute the probability distribution entropy at the output of the model.
-We compute the entropy of the available actions only.
+In our case, we will compute the entropy only of the available actions.

 ```python